learninfun/learn-with-ai/contentOri/zh-tw/AI Knowledge Hub/IT/Infrastructure/Security/Web Application Security/Authentication and Authorization.md

 5. What are some best practices for managing user access rights and permissions, and how can organizations minimize the risk of unauthorized access to sensitive data or systems?

-## Explain
+## 說明知識
 {{< ask_chatgpt >}}
-Explain Authentication and Authorization and give an example
+說明Authentication and Authorization並舉例
 {{< /ask_chatgpt >}}